zaschiff/CompleteWebDeveloperBootcamp/README.md

 the only quiz in the section that uses a css file to alter the accompanying html file.

+## Unit 6: Intermediate CSS

+The next section in the course.
+This section covers work done when dealing with more advanced concepts of CSS.

 ### TicTacToe

 a simple stylization exercise to make a tic tac toe board on the screen using css.

 ### Photography Code Along

 A code along project that creates a small web portfolio for black and white photos as if we were the photgrapher.
 This is accomplished using css and a simple html file to hold the images.

 ### Blog exercise